sathvikdurgapu/Teleoperating-a-Robot-Using-Hand-Gestures/README.md

 # Teleoperating-a-Robot-Using-Hand-Gestures

-leap_teleop is a package created in our workpace.
+leap_teleop is a package created in our workspace.
 Inside that there is a folder called scripts which contain the code to move our robots using Leap Motion.